TomOwen93/P5_template/README.md

 # P5_template
 this repository is a template to start running P5.js scripts locally

+## Getting started with running a script locally

 To begin running P5.js scripts locally:
 - fork this repository
 - clone it to a local folder with the name of your project